2DGD-F0TH/2DGD_F0TH/chapters/004_Project_Management.md

 This metric is specific for functions, when a function has a lot of parameters, it's harder to call and harder to understand.
 Functions should have no more than 5 parameters in most cases, more and it will be complex.

 Some automated tools in your IDE may be able to warn you in case methods and functions have too many parameters.

+To solve this issue, you may need to review the function (maybe it has too many responsibilities?) or pass a so-called "complex structure" to it (thus merging all the parameters into one).

 ### Other metrics